wloocc/wloocc-website/content/posts/s24/eot-comp-results.md

 summary = "Results for the S24 end-of-term climbing competition at the PAC wall!"
 +++

 Thank you to everyone that came out to the EOT comp!
 We hope all of you guys had fun.
-Congratulations to Jane Babiak-Abray, Jasmine Chan, and Peter Wang for topping the charts in our beginner, intermediate and advanced categories!
+Congratulations to **Jane Babiak-Abray**, **Jasmine Chan**, and **Peter Wang** for topping the charts in our beginner, intermediate and advanced categories!
 We’ll be contacting you shortly about your well-deserved prizes 🏆.

 The full final results are posted below!